 You will be able to purchase visitor permits via your online account.

-Motorcycles parked within a resident permit holder only zone/bay, except in Colchester, are exempt from the requirement of displaying a valid resident/visitor permit.
+Motorcycles parked within a resident permit holder only zone/bay are exempt from the requirement of displaying a valid resident/visitor permit.
 When parking their motorcycle the resident/visitor is asked to do so in a manner which takes up as little space as possible.

 You must return the permit to us immediately with your new address details, so we can refund any unexpired complete months.